This page is sponsored by

 Bob Beck Protocol Information: If you would like to learn more about Robert Beck and the Beck Protocol, you can view several Google Videos by clicking on the following Link - Beck Video.
-You can also watch the full Video below (1 hour 57 min).
 Beyond these videos, there is a wealth of information on the internet about the Bob Beck Protocol.
 In a nutshell however it implies a four process system involving blood electrification, electromagnetic pulse, colloidal silver and ozonated water.
-If you are experiencing cancer, hiv, lupus, candida or one or more of a host of other ailments, it would be worth your time to research this health process.
-Also, you can download the entire Bob Beck Lecture, "Take Back Your Power" (1MB PDF).
-I have searched hi and low for this and finally found the complete document.
+If you are experiencing cancer, HIV, lupus, candida or one or more of a host of other ailments, it would be worth your time to research this health process.
+Also, you can download the accompanying manual that was handed out to participants of the Bob Beck Lecture ("Take Back Your Power" (1MB PDF).
+I have searched high and low for this and finally found the complete document.

 The information I provide on this web page is an account of what I have learned in the process of studying Beck devices and building my own units for my own experimentation purposes.
 I assume no responsibility for anything one might do with the information provided on this web page.
 Please view any explanations as hypothetical and not as instructions to be followed.